Horia Moculescu

-Horia Moculescu (born 18 March 1937 in Râmnicu Vâlcea, Romania) is a self-taught Romanian pianist, composer, and producer.
+Horia Moculescu (18 March 1937 – 12 November 2025) was a Romanian pianist, composer and record producer.

 After finishing high school in Turda, he studied at the Mining Institute in Petroșani.
 Throughout his career span, he played with many first-class Romanian musicians including Radu Goldiș.
-He has been married four times and has two children.
+Moculescu was married four times and had two children.
+He died on 12 November 2025, at the age of 88.